RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 ## Conclusion

 Using a web component to encapsulate the functionality of the Popover API that is anchored to an element seems to be a great use case.
 The very nature of the problem makes it a suitable candidate.
-To sum it up:
+To sum why this is a good use case:

 - Our goal is to display an item on the screen that is anchored to an element.
 - We require a combination of HTML, CSS, and JavaScript to achieve this.
 - The functionality is independent of the appearance of the popover or its anchor.

 I hope to find similar structures in our code base that would benefit from this type of encapsulation.